VCarames/VCarames/README.md

 ### Hi i'm Victor! 👋

 I'm a passionate front-end web developer with a love for both coffee ☕️ and anime.

-I have a strong focus on creating visually appealing and user-friendly websites, I blend my technical expertise with a touch of creativity to deliver exceptional online experiences.
+I have a strong focus on creating visually appealing and user-friendly websites.
+I blend my technical expertise with a touch of creativity to deliver exceptional online experiences.
 Whether it's crafting elegant interfaces or optimizing code for seamless performance, I bring the same dedication and attention to detail to my work as I do to enjoying a perfect cup of coffee or diving into the captivating world of anime.

 Let's combine our shared interests and create web experiences that engage and inspire!